munificent/craftinginterpreters/book/scanning-on-demand.md

 Fortunately, we don't need to do anything particularly clever if a failure occurs.
 If we can't correctly read the user's script, all we can really do is tell the user and exit the interpreter gracefully.
-First up, we might fail to open the file:
+First of all, we might fail to open the file.

 ^code no-file (1 before, 2 after)